zilexa/Homeserver/maintenance-tasks/README.md

 ## STEP 5: Maintenance & scheduling

-To keep your server spinning and purring everyday like its very first day, several tasks should be executed.
+To keep your server spinning and purring everyday like its very first day, several tasks should be executed automatically on a regular basis.
 Below the tasks are explained.
 Note the order of execution has been chosen carefully.
 If you remove/add tasks, keep that in mind.